AvantMaker/ESP32_AI_Connect/doc/User Guides/3 Tool Calls Implementation Basics.md

 Notes on tool choice options:
 - `"auto"`: Let the AI decide whether to use tools (default behavior)
 - `"none"`: Don't use tools
-- `"required"`: (OpenAI only) Forces the model to use a tool
+- `"required"`: (OpenAI and OpenAI Compatible) Forces the model to use a tool
-- `"any"`: (Gemini and Claude only) Model should use a tool if relevant
+- `"any"`: (Gemini and Claude) Model should use a tool if relevant
 - Tool Choice JSON: Specifies a particular tool to use (format varies by platform)

 ## Step 8: Send a Message to Trigger Tool Calls

-Now we can send a message that will likely trigger a tool call:
+Now we can send a message that may trigger a tool call based on user prompt content:

 ```cpp
 // --- Perform Tool Calling Chat ---